Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task1.md

 # Checklist for the final exam
 The checklist for this task is part of the demo expected for **task 2**.

+# Final exam theory questions
+1. What services are included into AWS Glue?
+2. What backs AWS Glue ETL jobs?
+3. Is it possible to run Glue ETL jobs incrementally (e.g. when new input files are added daily and we don’t want to process what has already been processed)?
+4. What’s the difference between Glue PyShell vs Glue notebook?